thachmpham/thachmpham.github.io/md/about.md

 I'm **Thach**, a software developer at **DEK Technologies**, an **Endava** Company.
 At work, I have opportunity to join projects related to computer networking and distributed systems.

-In this blog, I would like to share with you the illustrations of some concepts in computer networking and distributed systems.
+In this blog, I would like to share with you some concepts in computer networking and distributed systems with illustrations.

 *Thanks again and wishing you a great day ahead.*